William Alatalo

-William Alatalo (born 19 April 2002) is a Finnish-Ethiopian racing driver from Ilmajoki who most recently raced for Jenzer Motorsport in the FIA Formula 3 Championship.
+William Alatalo (born 19 April 2002) is a Finnish racing driver of Ethiopian descent currently competing in the Italian GT Championship with Lazarus Corse.
+He most recently raced for Jenzer Motorsport in the FIA Formula 3 Championship.

 Career

 Karting

-Alatalo started karting in 2009.
-He had a successful karting career winning the Finnish championship in Cadet (2010), Raket (2014) and OKJ classes (2016).
+Born in Ilmajoki, Alatalo started karting aged 7.
+He won the Finnish championship in the Cadet (2010), Raket (2014) and OKJ (2016) karting classes.

 Formula STCC Nordic

 In 2017, Alatalo made his single-seater debut in Formula STCC Nordic with Kart In Club Driving Academy.
 Alatalo won one race at Anderstorp and finished the season 5th with 142 points.

 Italian F4 Championship

 Alatalo moved to the Italian F4 Championship for 2018 where he spent two years driving for Mücke Motorsport.
 The two seasons in Italy netted him one win and another podium finish in 42 races.

 Formula Renault Eurocup

 In 2020 Alatalo contested the Formula Renault Eurocup driving for JD Motorsport.
 He achieved two podiums and a pole position during the season and finished 8th in the standings with 92 points.